Nechako Reservoir: Salvage archaeology

 In the late 1940s, University of British Columbia professor Charles Edward Borden shifted his attention toward urgent salvage archaeology in the Nechako Canyon after learning that ALCAN planned on flooding the Nechako Canyon to supply power for their smelter in Kitimat (known as Kemano I Project).
 In 1951 Borden and his protégé, anthropology student, Wilson Duff located over 130 sites of importance to Cheslatta T'en history.
 They conducted more intensive investigations prior to the flooding of the area.
 The damming triggered "devastating changes for First Nations communities whose traditional territories lay in their path, including the destruction of Aboriginal gravesites, territories, livelihoods, and archaeological sites."
 In 1957, Alcan opened the gate of the spillway to Skin's Lake desecrating Cheslatta graves, which came to public attention during the Royal Commission on Aboriginal Peoples.

 Kemano Completion Project

-In the 1970s Alcan proposed expanding the generating capacity at their Kemano Powerhouse by diverting more water from the Nechako Reservoir.
-No additional dams would be required and no additional flooding would take place.
-However, the project was cancelled by the Provincial Government in 1995 on account of environmental concerns in the Nechako River.
-A second power tunnel between the reservoir and the powerhouse, intended for use in the project, is scheduled to be completed in 2020 but will only serve as a backup to the original tunnel.
+In the 1970s, Alcan proposed expanding the generating capacity at their Kemano Powerhouse by diverting more water from the Nechako Reservoir.
+At that time, it was envisioned that no additional dams would be required, and there would be no additional flooding.
+However, the project faced challenges and was ultimately canceled by the Provincial Government in 1995 due to significant environmental concerns related to the Nechako River.

+Recent developments indicate that efforts were made to address the energy needs while considering environmental impacts.
+A second power tunnel between the reservoir and the powerhouse was planned for this purpose.
+It was intended to serve as a backup to the original tunnel, enhancing the sustainability of the project.
+In December 2017, there was a significant development when the US-$473 million Kemano second tunnel project received the go-ahead, as reported by the Kitimat Northern Sentinel.
+This project likely aimed to improve the efficiency and reliability of power generation while mitigating environmental impacts, in line with contemporary environmental standards and regulations.

+However, the completion date for this project was scheduled for 2020, according to available information.

+The "out-of-date" template remains in place to indicate the need for further updates and verification of the project's status beyond May 2023.

+Climate

+Tahtsa Lake is at the far western end of Nechako Reservoir and has a subarctic climate (Köppen Dfc), with high levels of precipitation and snowfall.

+Wistaria is on the northern shore of Nechako Reservoir, about 85km east of Tahtsa Lake.
+Wistaria also has a subarctic climate (Köppen Dfc), but it receives far less precipitation and snowfall.